What you need to know about leg ulcers

 What exactly is a leg ulcer?

 In simple terms, this just means a skin break that is located on the leg.
+A leg ulcer is an open wound on the leg that can be painful and difficult to heal.
 As a result of this break, bacteria can then enter any underlying tissue.
 If you are active, fit and healthy, then this type of skin injury will heal by itself, usually in less than a week.
 However, if you are diabetic, elderly, or you have reduced or limited mobility, then further breakdown of the skin can occur, which can then result in a chronic leg ulcer.

 What is the cause of leg ulcers?